rwc3030/nickyp_music_tools_vocal_architect_1001/checklist_progress.md

    - Conducted tests to ensure that all components function correctly together.
    - Verified that all features are working as intended without any regressions.

+4. **Descriptive Comments**:
+   - Added descriptive comments in `HarmonyGenerator.cpp` and `HarmonyControl.cpp` for clarity.

+5. **Input Format Handling**:
+   - Ensured that the harmony generation logic can handle various input formats in `HarmonyGenerator.cpp`.

 ## Conclusion
 All issues have been resolved, and the feature is now marked as complete.